ko1h/uncrate-clone/README.md

 ## Description

-* _The purpose of this project to make a clone of a website._
+* _The purpose of this project is to make a clone of a website._

 * _I Made clone version of the website Uncrate_
 * _Once website is under 700px top Nav will disappear and columns will become 100% in width_